From project plan on paper to 35 houses open to the public

 Guiding the process was also very inspiring.
 We took a lot of time for that and that was quite an investment for us, but it was very important to take that time with the management.
 They have been there for so long, have so much knowledge and then come to a joint, supported vision with the new team.

-“We would initially only do a brand positioning and develop personas.
-But during the process we found out that we definitely needed the proposed future customer journeys.
+“We would initially only do brand positioning and develop personas.
+But during the process we found out that we did need the proposed future customer journeys.
 We then made the choice to develop it after all. ”

 What is also very pleasant about working with Branddoctors is the involvement during the entire process, but also afterwards.
 We would only do brand positioning and develop personas at first.
 But during the process we found out that we definitely needed the proposed future customer journeys.
 We then made the choice to develop it after all.
 Because otherwise you have your different target groups on the radar, but not what drives them, what they rely on and what they drop out at the different moments that matter when it comes to going to a museum with your family or day out with your partner.
 Fortunately, the association was willing to finish it.